sirimuppala/customer-churn-prediction-amazon-sagemaker-workshop/README.md

 ##### Detailed Steps

 1.1.
-Download this git repository by either cloning the repository or downloading the *zip
+Download this git repository by either cloning the repository or downloading the zip

 1.2.
-Login to the [AWS Console](https://https://console.aws.amazon.com/) and enter your credentials
+Login to the [AWS Console](https://console.aws.amazon.com/) and enter your credentials

 1.3.
 Under **Services**, select search for and select [CloudFormation](https://console.aws.amazon.com/cloudformation)

 1.4.
-Click **Create Stack** buttton
+Click **Create Stack** button and select "With new resources (standard)" option

    ![CreateStack](images/CreateStack.png)

 1.5.
 Under **Select Template**:

     * Click radio button next to 'Upload a template to Amazon S3', then click **Browse**

     * From the local repository cloned to your machine in the detailed step 1, select the file ./prep/Workshop-Prep.yml

     * Click **Open**
     ![CreateStack](images/CreateStack-SpecifyTemplate.png)

 1.6.
 Under **Specify Stack Details**, enter:

-   * **Stack Name**: LSTM-WorkshopSetup
+   *  **Stack name**: Customer-Churn-Prediction-Stack

-   *  **UniqueID**: Enter *yourinitials* in lower case (Example: jdd)
+   *  **UniqueID**: Enter *yourinitials* in lower case (Example: jdd) (Note : Change the default value only if you are sharing the AWS account with other participants)

    ![CreateStack](images/CreateStack-SpecifyStackDetails.png)